tyler-insight/insight-2017/work/_posts/2000-02-11-matthews-tire-branding.md

 ## Result

 Matthews branding is ahead of the pack with a successful radio, TV, outdoor and print campaign—as well as a winning website—that sets them apart from area competitors.
-In addition Matthews has a strong social media presence on Facebook and Twitter, plus helpful YouTube videos and more.
+In addition, Matthews has a strong social media presence on Facebook and Twitter, plus helpful YouTube videos and more.
 And customer satisfaction is constantly monitored via an online satisfaction survey.
-Together, these efforts keep Matthews’ marketing hitting on all cylinders!
+Together, these efforts keep Matthews’ marketing firing on all cylinders!

 <div>
 <img data-aos="fade-up" src="/img/projects/matthews-tire-branding/matthews-tire-branding-print.jpg"